 - Marketing costs, including your website, social media ads, mailers, billboards and more

 Don’t miss out on these deductions!
-They can make a big difference for your business finances.
+They can make a big difference in your business finances.

 Financial literacy is difficult for many of us and can be tricky, even for the most experienced of number crunchers.
 Take the time to map out your finances, create (or evaluate) your budget and make sure you have a plan in place to save for your taxes and regular business expenses.
-It’s essential you have a strong financial plan and budget in place so you can succeed in real estate.
+It’s essential you have a strong financial plan and budget in place so you can avoid these common financial mistakes real estate agents make so you can succeed in real estate.